alancleary/alancleary.github.io/index.md

 Peterson, John, Alan Cleary, and Ken Roe.
 "PyFRP: Function Reactive Programming in Python." _ACM SIGPLAN conference on Systems, Programming, Languages, and Applications: Software for Humanity - Education Symposium_.
 SPLASH-E, 2015.

+##### 2013

+Peterson, John and Alan Cleary.
+"Functional Reactive Programming in K12 Education." _2nd International Workshop on Trends in Functional Programming in Education_.
+TFPIE, 2013.

 ##### 2011

 Just, Seth, Alan Cleary, Brandon Shirley, and Christian Hammer.
 "Information flow analysis for javascript." _Proceedings of the 1st ACM SIGPLAN international workshop on Programming language and systems technologies for internet clients_.
 ACM, 2011.